Mediawiki-wysiwyg/WYSIWYG-CKeditor/WYSIWYG/ckeditor_source/_ReadMe-ckeditor_source.txt

 3. Go to directory ckeditor_source/dev/builder

-4. Modify skin of CKeditor to be "kama" (skin: 'kama',) in build-config.js (list of included plugins)
+4. Modify skin of CKeditor to be "kama" (skin: 'kama',) in build-config.js (list of included plugins which are not loaded by config.js as external)

 5. Compile using command: ./build.sh (may require X-server connection if used through ssh -session)